How do you pick a counselor?

 I am consistently amazed by the capacity of people who have excelled in their lives, academically and in the workforce, to use therapy to redirect their power towards addressing challenges they experience in their personal lives.
-Every day, I work with people who are striving to deepen their relationships or separate from toxic ones, women who have suffered enormous or chronic loss and are making empowered decisions about how and whether to continue their efforts towards becoming parents, and people who discover ways to incorporate their role as parent into their identity, rather than disappearing in that transition.
+Every day, I work with people who are striving to deepen their relationships or separate from toxic ones, women who have suffered enormous or chronic loss and are making empowered decisions about how and whether to continue their efforts towards becoming parents, and people who discover ways to manage their anxiety such that their true personality can surface and shine, rather than disappear in the shadows.

 I am a Licensed Clinical Social Worker (CO license number CSW.09924263) with advanced training and experience specifically in providing psychotherapy.
-I maintain a boutique therapy practice in Louisville, Colorado (Boulder County) where I specialize in helping dynamic, intelligent, driven people, like you, to gain agency over the anxieties that overwhelm their capacity to live lives they love.
-It is important to me that my clients know that I welcome diversity and advocate for equality & justice for all including all body sizes, abilities, races, ethnicities, sexualities, genders, and religions.
+I maintain a boutique therapy practice in Louisville, Colorado (Boulder County) where I specialize in helping dynamic, intelligent, driven people, like you, to gain agency over the challenges that overwhelm their capacity to live lives they love.
+It is important to me that my clients know that I welcome diversity and advocate for equality and justice for all including all body sizes, abilities, races, ethnicities, sexualities, genders, and religions.

 Some people find it helpful to know more about my training and experience.
 I graduated with a bachelor's degree from Smith College and participated in an undergraduate exchange at the University of Colorado Boulder.
 I completed my master's degree in clinical social work at New York University (NYU) and pursued an additional master's degree in psychoanalysis at New York Graduate School of Psychoanalysis.
-I have advanced clinical training from NYU, the Center for Modern Psychoanalytic Studies, and the Ackerman Institute.
+I have advanced post-graduate clinical training from NYU, the Center for Modern Psychoanalytic Studies, and the Ackerman Institute.
 I am a clinical faculty member at Colorado School of Mines, an adjunct professor at Fordham University’s Graduate School of Social Service, a Professional Member of RESOLVE: the National Infertility Association, and I am an American Society for Reproductive Medicine (ASRM) Certified Mental Health Professional.
 I am the former Clinical Supervisor for the NewYork-Presbyterian Hospital affiliated Community Healthcare Network and I have been in practice for 12 years.